|

 and test-taking strategies) Schlafly, Phyllis.
 Turbo Reader (a user-friendly phonics approach for

-people of all ages) Senn, Linda C. The Many Faces of Journaling: Topics & Techniques for Personal Journal Writing Trelease, Jim.
-The Read-Aloud Handbook (the rationale behind reading aloud to children as well as many specific suggestions for material) English LanguageFor a comparison of these dictionaries, see http://www.grammarandmore.com/edu/archive/issue15.htm#review Macmillan Dictionary for Children For a comparison of these books of idioms, see http://www.grammarandmore.com/edu/archive/issue25.htm#review Terban, Marvin.
-The Scholastic Dictionary of Idioms Brandreth, Gyles.
+The Many Faces of Journaling: Topics &: Techniques for Personal Journal Writing Trelease, Jim.
+The Read-Aloud Handbook: Fifth Edition (the rationale behind reading aloud to children as well as many specific suggestions for material) English LanguageFor a comparison of these dictionaries, see http://www.grammarandmore.com/edu/archive/issue15.htm#review Macmillan Dictionary for Children For a comparison of these books of idioms, see http://www.grammarandmore.com/edu/archive/issue25.htm#review Terban, Marvin.
+Scholastic Dictionary Of Idioms Brandreth, Gyles.
 The Joy of Lex (word games from A to Z and back again) Crystal, David.
-The Cambridge Encyclopedia of Language, Second Edition (a celebration of all aspects of human language)
+The Cambridge Encyclopedia of Language (a celebration of all aspects of human language)

 Elster, Charles